benbalter/github-mention-highlighter/README.md

 ![Screenshot](https://cloud.githubusercontent.com/assets/282759/3424209/bbddde02-ffc3-11e3-8cf8-089867a503e7.png)

-That's it.
+Navigate to any GitHub issue you've been mentioned in and your mentions should now be more easily visbile.
 There's no configuration necessary.

-Navigate to any GitHub issue you've been mentioned in and your mentions should now be more easily visbile.

 ## Installation